kubernetes-hy/kubernetes-hy.github.io/data/part-4/2-messaging-systems.md

 <img src="../img/app9-nats-prometheus-grafana.png">

 <exercise name='Exercise 4.06: Project v2.0'>

+  _If you use JavaScript, notice that the [example app](https://github.com/kubernetes-hy/material-example/tree/master/app9) uses nats.js library version 1.5.
+The [current version](https://www.npmjs.com/package/nats) of the library has significant changes in the API, so copy-pasting the code from the example will not work._

   Create a new separate service for sending status messages of the todos to a popular chat application.
 Let's call the new service "broadcaster".